Gavin O'Keefe

 Gavin L. O'Keefe is an Australian-born book illustrator and designer.
 He resided in the USA for a number of years, returning to live in Australia in 2018.
-O'Keefe has been the dustjacket designer and illustrator for US publisher Ramble House for close to two decades.
-He is also one of the publisher's commissioning editors.
+O'Keefe has been the dustjacket designer and illustrator, and occasional commissioning editor, for US publisher Ramble House for 25 years.

 Biography

 Early life

 Gavin O'Keefe was born in Melbourne and lived in Sydney from the early-1980s to 1990.
 During that period, his artwork (usually black and white, though sometimes colour) was included in a variety of non-fiction books, science-fiction and horror magazines and other publications.
 His earliest covers were for books by Australian writers Jacob G. Rosenberg, Alex Skovron, Walter Adamson, and Ian Kennedy Williams.

 O'Keefe is a classically trained musician and plays the viola.